Querétaro (city): Notable sites

-In the center of downtown is the Church of San Francisco, finished at the beginning of the 18th century and from then on the most important in town, serving as the cathedral until the 20th century.
+In the center of downtown is the San Francisco Church, finished at the beginning of the 18th century and from then on the most important in town, serving as the cathedral until the 20th century.
 It and the attached cloister is all that is left of a large complex that included several chapels and an orchard that extended for blocks to the east and south.
 On the facade, there is a depicting of Saint James fighting the Moors, cutting the head off of one.
 The main altar is Neoclassic, and replaced what reputedly was a masterpiece of Baroque design.
 This has happened frequently in the city; those Baroque altars not plundered over the course of Mexican history were replaced by newer designs.
 Older Baroque side altarpieces are still here, and are covered in gold leaf.
 Other notable pieces here include a large Baroque music stand and the seating of the choir section both done by architect Francisco Eduardo Tresguerras of Celaya in the 18th century.
 There are also sculptures done by Mariano Montenegro and Mariano Arce.

-The church's cloister is now the Museo Regional (Regional Museum).
+The church's cloister is now the Regional Museum of Querétaro.
 Built between 1660 and 1698, the monastery it houses was the first in the city, built by Franciscans to evangelize the native populations here.
 The architecture is representative of Franciscan style, with simple lines and decoration.
 The museum exhibits artifacts from the pre-Hispanic, colonial and post-Independence eras of this region's history.
 The Plaza de la Constitución and Jardin Zenea plaza (named after liberal governor Benito Zenea) were part of the atrium of the church and monastery.
 This area is crowded every night and all day on Sunday, when the municipal band plays dance music from the 1940s to the 1960s.